 - Taking over another company

-When a company aims to looking forward to acquire a new company, it may choose the route of the right issue to raise funds.
+When a company aims to look forward to acquiring a new company, it may choose the route of the right issue to raise funds.

 A rights issue is a new issue of shares to the existing shareholders of the company.